Safety-Aware Reinforcement Learning for Control via Risk-Sensitive Action-Value Iteration and Quantile Regression: Approach: Risk-Regularized Quantile-Based AVI with KDE-Based Cost Distribution Estimation

 \subsection{KDE-Based Estimation of \(Z_c^\mu\)}

-Following the discussions in \cref{ssec:uncqnt} and for reasons outlined in \cref{rem:compcdist}, we employ Kernel Density Estimation (KDE) \citep{silverman_density_2017}, a technique that provides a practical method to approximate the policy-conditioned cost distribution (see \cref{def:picostdist}) from finite training samples.
+Following the discussions in \cref{ssec:uncqnt} and for reasons outlined in \cref{rem:compcdist}, we employ Kernel Density Estimation (KDE) \cite{silverman_density_2017}, a technique that provides a practical method to approximate the policy-conditioned cost distribution (see \cref{def:picostdist}) from finite training samples.
 By leveraging observed costs during policy execution, KDE constructs an empirical distribution, \(\hat{Z}^{\mu}_c\) \cref{eq:kdecost}, as a proxy for \(Z_c^\mu\), that enables the computation of distributional statistics essential for risk-sensitive decision-making.
-Denoting the cost samples observed from the training data at time step \(t\) by \(\mathcal{C}_t:=\{{C_t^{(i)}}\}_{i=1}^B\), we can write the likelihood of \(C_t\) as:
+Denoting the cost samples observed from the training data at time step \(t\) by \(\mathcal{C}_t:=\{{C_t^{(i)}}\}_{i=1}^B\), we can write the likelihood of \(C_t\) as follows (\(k\) is the kernel function, and \(h > 0\) is the bandwidth):

-where \(k\) is the kernel function, and \(h > 0\) is the bandwidth. \begin{remark}[Caveats on using KDE] While KDE approximates \(Z_c^\mu\) by smoothing over observed cost values, thus capturing both aleatoric uncertainty (due to the inherent stochasticity in the costs) and epistemic uncertainty (due to finite cost samples) as opined in \citep{hullermeierAleatoricEpistemicUncertainty2021}, its estimation accuracy improves with the number of samples \citep{chen_tutorial_2017}.
-However, limited experiments with a heavy-tailed distribution (see \cref{fig:kdebetaest}) suggest that higher values of \(B\) may not necessarily lead to substantial improvements in the accuracy of the distribution estimation. \end{remark}
+\begin{remark}[KDE Caveats] While KDE approximates \(Z_c^\mu\) by smoothing over observed cost values, thus capturing both aleatoric uncertainty (due to the inherent stochasticity in the costs) and epistemic uncertainty (due to finite cost samples) as \newchangesnorev{argued} in \cite{hullermeierAleatoricEpistemicUncertainty2021}, its estimation accuracy (depends on and) may improve albeit marginally with the number of samples \cite{chen_tutorial_2017}.
+For instance, limited experiments with a heavy-tailed distribution (see \cref{fig:kdebetaest}) reveal that increasing \(B\) hundredfold yields only a 5\% improvement in estimation accuracy. \end{remark}